jiangnanhugo/jiangnanhugo.github.io/_posts/2017/2017-03-25-gradient-optimizer.markdown

 The weight change is equal to the current velocity.

-The weight change ca be expressed in terms of the previous weight change and the current gradient.
+The weight change can be expressed in terms of the previous weight change and the current gradient.

+#### Practical Approximations to Newton's methods
+- Diagonal approximation
+- Limited-memory quasi-Newton (L-BFGS)
+- Barzilai-Borwein approximation
+- Hessian-free method